COSC3020/fibonacci-invariants-egkallas/README.md

 your answer to this markdown file.

 An invariant is that n is a non-negative integer.
 This is the base case that maintains the validity of the input through the recursive calls.
+In terms of correctness, this guarantees the algorithm will only be provided valid inputs, and the recursive calls will only occur if valid inputs are provided.
+This also helps prove that the algorithm will not recurse forever, because there is a base case provided.